PFTL/website/content/blog/18_mutable_tuples.rst

     >>> var[1]
     [1, 2, 3]

-What happens if you try the following code?
+What happens if you try to change the value of one of the elements of the list?

 .. code-block:: pycon